havelund/tracecontract/dejavu/README.md

 # Comparing DejaVu and MonPoly

-To run experiments, only the following to files are needed:
+To run experiments, only the following two files are needed:

 * dejavu-jars.zip : jar files and script to run dejavu.
 * properties.zip : specifications and log files.